cico-rial/Multi-Instance-Level-Object-Detection/README.md

+# (Multi)-Instance Level Object Detection
-# Image Processing & Computer Vision
+This repo contains the solution for the assignments of Image Processing and Computer Vision exam.
 ## Part 1 - Single and Multiple Instance Object Detection - Image Processing
+The aim was to detect and estimate the position of reference products in target images.
 **Instance Object Detection** was developed using different techniques, such as:

 - SIFT, ORB